Hey, Snickerdoodle!

 Walnut spice cookie preparation.

-STEP 9: Remove the cookies from the oven and allow them to cool on the baking sheet for 2 minutes before transferring them to a wire rack to cool completely.
+Remove the cookies from the oven and allow them to cool on the baking sheet for 2 minutes before transferring them to wire racks to cool completely.

 Maple glaze preparation.